math-comp/Coq-Combi/README.md

 This library is based on

 * [SSReflect/MathComp 2]([https://github.com/math-comp/math-comp])
-  Library version 2.2.0 or more recent.
+  Library version 2.2.0
+* This branch is *not* compatible with version MathComp 2.3.0.

 Here are the Opam packages I'm using
 ```